gsudre/lab_notes/166-explaning_results.md

 ## imputation_enrichment

-These results are somewhat similar (analytically) to the ABCd results.
+These results are somewhat similar (analytically) to the ABCD results.
 The main difference is that here we use our own data, and I use the MetaXcan tools not only to run the imputation (from our genotypes to imputed genes in the two brain regions), but I also use their tool for association between brain and imputed